yongkiagustinus/wp-message-button/readme.txt

 1. Activate the plugin through the \"Plugins\" menu in WordPress.

 == Frequently Asked Questions ==
-= A question that someone might have =
+= How do i get support? =
-An answer to that question.
+You can get support by going to Support section of this plugin page

-= What about foo bar? =
+= Does this plugin GDPR compatible? =
-Answer to foo bar dilemma.
+Yes, we don't store any personal information and not using cookies

 == Screenshots ==
 1. The screenshot description corresponds to screenshot-1.(png|jpg|jpeg|gif).